tobiasah/mkdocs-caption/README.md

 ## Custom captions

-In addition to tables and figures the plugin also supports custom captions.
+In addition to tables and figures, the plugin also supports custom captions.
 Custom captions must be manually defined in the `mkdocs.yml` file.
-Similar to table captions the are placed right before the target element (e.g. an enumeration).
+Similar to table captions, they are placed right before the target element (e.g. an enumeration).
 The plugin will wrap the target element in a figure with the specified caption and options.